datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter9.md

 ```
 ----
 --- type:NormalExercise lang:r xp:100 skills:1 key:8232e54e7b
-## 4. Defining functions
+## Defining functions

-You will encounter situations in which the function you need does not already exist so R permits you to write your own.
+You will encounter situations in which the function you need does not already exist.
+R permits you to write your own.
 Let's practice one such situation, in which you first need to define the function to be used.
 The functions you define can have multiple arguments as well as default values.

 *** =instructions
-Create a function `sum_n` that for any given value, say `$n$`, computes the sum of the integers from 1 to n (inclusive).
+Create a function `sum_n` that for any given value, say `$n$`, computes the sum of the integers from 1 to n.
 Use the function to determine the sum of integers from 1 to 5,000.

 *** =hint
 - To make it inclusive, use {}.